 Misconceptions about Journalism #4 – Journalism is soon going to be extinct

-Newspapers might be a dying industry, but journalism isn’t by a long shot!
-What used to get published in the newspapers is now getting published on the internet as news online reaches its audience instantly as opposed to the next morning.
+One can safely say that journalism is here to stay!
+Newspaper publishing has now moved on to internet publishing.
+News online reaches its audience instantly as opposed to the next morning.
 The world is always going to need news to stay connected with what’s happening outside the four walls of their home or office and it is precisely for this reason that journalism isn’t going to die down, now or ever.
-This misconception about journalism needs to get done with.
+This is a major misconception about journalism.

 Misconceptions about Journalism #5 – You need to have impeccable English to be a good journalist

-It’s always an added bonus if you have a good command over the Hindi or English language but that’s not going to determine how well you do in the industry.
+It’s great if you have a good command over the Hindi or English language.
+But that’s not going to determine how well you do in the industry.
 Journalism is more about finding and breaking stories than writing the story in impeccable English.
 Wording your story well is the editor’s job.
 A journalist is mostly responsible for viewing a story from different angles and collecting relevant facts.

 If you are studying to become a journalist, don’t let the above-mentioned misconceptions about Journalism deter you.
 If anything, make sure you, along with your peers, work towards eradicating them once and for all.